 - Facebook - Dress Ad

-Each one of these tagging methods or nomenclature has positives and negatives.
+Each one of these names has positives and negatives.
 We'll discuss how to frame the proper tagging later on in this article.

 Now that we know what a registration source is we can get into why this is important.